antonw-88/GICSP/industrial-protocols/ModBus.md

   - MBAP is embedded into the data field of a TCP frame("packet").
 - Communicates with up to 247 devices
 - Multiple versions: ASCII/RS485/Binary/TCP+IP
-- no authentication or authorization is required to communicate with a Modbus device.
-The default port that Modbus/TCP uses is 502.
 - CRC checks

 ## Security Weaknesses.
 - No authentication.
 - No authorization.
 - No confidentiality.
-- No integrity checking.
+- Only basic error detection against unintentional effects.
+No cryptographic integrity checking.
 - No replay protection.

 In summary: if an attacker reaches into a Modbus network segment, it will have full visibility and extensive ability to affect the process.